hippke/adsbot/README.md

 [https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..66H/abstract](https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..66H/abstract)

-If you have registered with your Twitter account, you will be tweeted:
+If you add your Twitter account, you will be tweeted:

 > [@hippke](https://twitter.com/hippke) Your paper "Optimized transit detection algorithm" was cited by Heller, René et al. - Transit least-squares survey (...)